bytecodealliance/component-docs/component-model/src/design/wit-example.md

 # WIT By Example

-This section includes two examples to introduce WIT: a simpler "clocks" example and a more complicated "filesystems" example.
+This section includes three examples to introduce WIT: a simple "clocks" example, a more elaborate "filesystems" example, and a WASI 0.3 "CLI" example that introduces async functions, streams, and futures.

 For a full WIT reference, see [the next section](./wit.md).

 ## Clocks